 Tugboat and Barge Accidents

 If you’ve been injured while working aboard (or in-and-around) a tugboat or barge, then you could be entitled to significant compensation under the Jones Act.
-Depending on the circumstances, you might also be entitled to bring a claim against a third party that contributed to your injuries.
-The Law Firm of Walter Gabriel, LLC can help you secure the damages that you’re reasonably owed.
+Depending on the circumstances, you may entitled to bring a claim against a third party that contributed to your injuries.
+Louisiana tugboat and barge accidents attorney Walter Gabriel can help you secure the damages that you’re reasonably owed.
 Contact us today for guidance.

 Common Causes of Vessel and Crew Member Accidents

 According to a report conducted by the Coast Guard, which analyzed data collected between 2006 and 2014, there were over 1,303 crew member injuries owed to tugboat and barge accidents during that eight year span.

 - Collision with fixed object